andgate/noggin/README.md

 -   `VITE_OPENAI_API_KEY`: Your OpenAI API key
     -   Get your API key from: https://platform.openai.com/api-keys
     -   Ensure it has appropriate permissions for chat completions

+The easiest way to set these is to copy `.env.example` to `.env.local` and populate the values.

 Example `.env.local`: